Kit's Coty House: Antiquarian and archaeological investigation

 William Stukeley visited the site in 1722 and was able to sketch the site whilst it was still largely intact.
 Before this, Samuel Pepys also saw it and wrote:

 Three great stones standing upright and a great round one lying on them, of great bigness, although not so big as those on Salisbury Plain.
 But certainly it is a thing of great antiquity, and I am mightily glad to see it.

 Stukeley included four engravings of Kit's Coty House in his two volumes of Itinerarium Curiosum.
 A 1722 print of the site showed the chamber, mound, and the General's Tombstone.

 In c.1783, James Douglas set one of his workmen to dig on the western side of the monument, and produced a watercolour painting illustrating the scene.

 In 1880, the archaeologist Flinders Petrie included the stones at Addington in his list of Kentish earthworks.
 In 1893, the antiquarian George Payne mentioned the monument in his Collectanea Cantiana, describing it as a "fallen cromlech" and noting that there were various other megaliths scattered in the vicinity, suggesting that these were part of the monument of another like it, since destroyed.

 In his 1924 publication dealing with Kent, the archaeologist O. G. S. Crawford, then working as the archaeological officer for the Ordnance Survey, listed Kit's Coty House alongside the other Medway Megaliths and reprinted one of Stukeley's engravings of it.

 The author George Orwell visited the site on 21 August 1938, as detailed in his domestic diary of that date.
 He describes it as "a druidical altar or something of the kind. ...
 The stones are on top of a high hill & it appears they belong to quite another part of the country."
 The stones are actually well down the slope of Blue Bell Hill, 1.32 km to the north.

 In January 1981, Kent Archaeological Rescue Unit carried out a survey of the site.

 Management by English Heritage

 Ashbee suggested that Kit's Coty House was "the best known" of the Medway Megaliths, while Champion thought it "perhaps the best-known monument in Kent".

-In 2005, Philp and Dutto referred to Kits Coty as an "important monument" that was "amongst the best known in Britain".
+In 2005, Philp and Dutto referred to Kit's Coty as an "important monument" that was "amongst the best known in Britain".